PyPSA/atlite/README.rst

 * Solar thermal collector heat output
 * Hydroelectric inflow (simplified)
 * Heating demand (based on the degree-day approximation)

-As of 2018 Atlite is under heavy development and therefore it is recommended to use caution when using it in a production environment.

 Citation for Aarhus University RE
 Atlas: G. B. Andresen, A. A. Søndergaard, M. Greiner, "Validation of